drzowie/transform/README.rst

      b = trans.remap(a,method='lin')

 which loads 'myfile.fits' into a, and returns it rotated 45 degrees about its scientific origin, in b.
 The remap() method includes autoscaling and autoplacement to fit the remapped data onto a specified pixel grid (which defaults to the same size as the original image), so the example above yields a rotated image even if the scientific origin is outside the original pixel grid.
+The WCS information, if present, is unchanged, so the data are rotated within the scientific coordinate system with the same pixel representation as the original data.

 The two methods used for image resampling this way are remap(), which includes WCS interpretation and autoscaling; and resample(), which uses